abcorbin87/GSEA_Visualization/README.md

 # GSEA_Visualization
-A shiny app for visualizing GSEA results using the fgsea r package.
+A shiny app for visualizing GSEA results from RNAseq data using the fgsea r package.